-Roku is not just any old gin certainty.
+Roku gin is not just any old gin certainly.
 But you may be wondering if it’s worth the price tag.
 Our review answers this and other questions you have about this gin.
 We talk about what it really tastes like.

 Roku Japanese Gin is made by Osaka Distillery in Japan.
 They have more than a century of experience in making fine spirits.
 The gin-maker uses quality craft methods and adhere to traditional Japanese values.